 “You can give us candy,” the 5-year-old said.
 Then he saw my look and started chuckling.
 “You could pee in our bed.”

 That seemed a bit extreme, but I knew he was potty-talking for laughs.
 I wasn’t having it and he wasn’t willing to participate in my experiment.
 So I had to result to the standard punishment, removing the nightlights, one by one, for each infraction.
 That worked.
 As usual.
 But I wasn’t ready to give up on my youngest.
 The next chance I had to approach the 5-year-old regarding consequences came after he bit his brother.
-Instead of placing him in time-out, which would have been the standard punishment, I asked him what he could do to make it better.
+Instead of place him in time out, which would have been the standard punishment, I asked him what he could do to make it better.
 I explained to him that it had to be something that requires effort on his part.

 “I could build my brother a lego submarine,” he said cautiously.